edterbak/NodeRed2/readme.md

 <!-- headings -------------------------------->
 <a id="changes-in-v25.00-compared-to-v24.03-stable"></a>

+## Changes
-## Changes in version 26.2.1 stable compared to 25.x stable
+Below are the changes in version 26.2.1 stable compared to 25.x stable

 <ins>Major changes:</ins></br>
 - WAR renamed to CCC. (from Dutch WeersAfhankelijkeRegeling to CustomCompensationCurve, which makes more sense)</br>